sswietoniowski/learning-html-css-javascript/projects/html_and_css/tailwindcss/docs/ide_setup.md

 I've bolded (must have) and italicized (nice hot have) those I've got installed.

-For completeness I've also added a few that are not worth the effort of installing but you can find recommendations to do so online.
+For completeness I've also added a few that are not worth the effort of installing but you can find online recommendations to do so.

 So here is my list: